max-kk/ajax-login-registration-modal-popup/readme.txt

 == Changelog ==

+= VER 1.41 - 02/11/2018 =

+- New option - use WooCommerce emails templates, so your emails will looks the same (useful for WC stores)
+- Tweaks for password managers

 = VER 1.40 - 10/10/2018 =

+- Tweak for https://wordpress.org/plugins/eonet-manual-user-approve/ (stop reset password during user approval)
 - A lot of JS & CSS updates - so please test your modal forms design and functionality after update!!
 - Inline mode with shortcode [lrm_form default_tab="login"], where default_tab can be set as 'login', 'register', 'lost-password'